Photo: Nicholas Ritter '20

 Students are responsible for having an official transcript sent to the Study Abroad Program as soon as possible after the conclusion of the abroad program.
 If the pre-approved course was passed with a grade of C or better, the following will appear on the Princeton transcript: the name of the program or university attended, its location, and the credit awarded.
 In place of a course grade, a “T” will be entered to indicate transfer credit.

-Official transcripts should be sent directly from the host institution (no transcripts delivered by students are acceptable) in a secure way to the following address:
+Official transcripts should be sent directly from the host institution (no transcripts delivered by students are acceptable) either via a secure e-mail to [email protected] or mailed to the following address:

 Dr. Gisella Gisolo